omdenis/obsidian-ai/README.md

   pip install openai-whisper
   ```

+Set inbox as Obsidian attachments folder

+1. `Settings → Files and links → Default location for new attachments` → select `In the folder specified below`
+2. Set the folder to `inbox`

 ### Linux: Obsidian installation

 On Linux, Obsidian must be installed as **AppImage** (not Flatpak or Snap).
 Flatpak and Snap run in a sandbox with their own Python, which prevents the plugin from calling host-installed tools like Whisper.